 Keep looking for markers

-Arriving at the Rhino Rock
+Arriving at the Rhino Rock in Stanley Peninsula

-The famous Rhino Rock
+The famous Rhino Rock in Stanley, Hong Kong

 The tip of the large rock looks exactly like the head of the rhinoceros.
-You can clearly see the horn at the tip, and several small craters in the rock resembles the eyes and nose of the animal.
+You can clearly see the horn at the tip, and several small craters in the rock resemble the eyes and nose of the animal.
 And it even looks like the rhino has its mouth opened!

-Behind the Rhino Rock, you can see a Stanley Prison (large complex of buildings) in Tai Tam Bay.
+Behind the Rhino Rock, you can see Stanley Prison (a large complex of buildings) in Tai Tam Bay.

 And in the distance, you can see the mountain range of the Shek O Peninsula.
-If you are interested in other hikes in Hong Kong, check out Dragon’s Back where the trail runs on top of these mountains.
+If you are interested in other hikes in Hong Kong, check out Dragon’s Back, where the trail runs on top of these mountains.

 When you have taken all your photos and rested, return to the start of the hike.
 Going back is much easier.
 It will take less time, about 20 minutes or so.
 Then take bus 6A or 14.

-And while you are already in the Stanley area, make a full day of hiking, consider hiking The Twins and Violet Hill.
+And while you are already in the Stanley area, make a full day of hiking, and consider hiking The Twins and Violet Hill.